A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-\begin{lem} Let $(\hat{M}, \hat{D})$ be the pair associated to a good compactification by blowing up.
+\begin{lem} Let $(\hat{M}, \hat{D})$ be a conic bundle associated to a good compactification $(\bar{M},\bar{D})$.
 Set $J=\lbrace 2 \rbrace$.
 Then the pair $(\hat{M}, \hat{D})$ (together with the above choice of complex structure $J_0$) satisfy (B1)-(B4) above.
+Moreover $GW(\vec{\v}_1,\vec{\v}_J)=1$. \end{lem} An immediate Corollary of the above Lemma and Theorem \ref{thm: generalquasi} is: \begin{cor} If $X$ is any conic bundle over an affine variety $X^o$ with trivial canonical bundle as in \eqref{eq: conicbundle2}, then $X$ admits an integral quasi-dilation. \end{cor}

-Moreover $GW(\vec{\v}_1,\vec{\v}_J)=1$. \end{lem} \begin{proof} To prove (B1), note that in the complement of $D_2$, the divisor $E+D_1$ is a principal divisor.
-Therefore the result follows from the fact that $Z^o$ is principal.
-(B2) is immediate and to verify (B3) we begin by checking that $\beta_1t^{\vec{\v}_1}$ is admissible with vanishing obstruction class.
-To see this, observe that via the argument of Lemma \ref{lem:gweq6} the obstruction class can be calculated using a Gromov Witten invariant.
-To calculate this, may use the standard integrable complex structure where the the moduli space of spheres in class $B_0$ is precisely the collection of exceptional spheres.
+\begin{proof}[Proof of Lemma \ref{lem:goodcompactificationGW}] To prove (B1), note that in the complement of $\hat{D}_2$, the divisor $E+\hat{D}_1$ is a principal divisor.
+In particular, restricting to $\hat{D}_1$, we have that $N\hat{D}_1 \simeq \mathcal{O}(-E)_{|\hat{D}_{1}}.$ $E \cap \mathring{\hat{D}}_1$ can be identified with a copy of $Z^o$ inside of $X^o$.
+Because $Z^o$ is principal we have that $\mathcal{O}(-E)_{|\mathring{\hat{D}}_{1}}$ is trivial and (B1) follows.
+To prove (B2), we check that $\beta_1t^{\vec{\v}_1}$ is admissible with vanishing obstruction class.
+First note that the class $B_0$ of a $J_0$-holomorphic sphere with $u \cdot \D= \vec{\v}_1$ has minimal symplectic area ($\epsilon_Z=1/m$) and thus cannot bubble.
+Next, observe that via the argument of Lemma \ref{lem:gweq6} the obstruction class can be calculated using a Gromov-Witten invariant.
+To calculate this, we may use the standard integrable complex structure where the the moduli space of spheres is empty except in the class $B_0=[E_{\mathbb{C}P^1}]$ of the fibers of the projection $E \to \bar{M}$(exceptional spheres).
+Moreover, the spheres of class $[E_{\mathbb{C}P^1}]$ are precisely the collection of exceptional spheres.
 These spheres are checked to be regular by applying Lemma 3.3.1 of \cite{McDuff:2004aa}.
 As the restriction of the exceptional divisor $E$ to $X$ is principal, it follows that $[E]=0 \in H^2(X)$.

-To prove Equation \eqref{eq: compactness}, note that any sphere meeting $D_2$ with multiplicity one must intersect $E$ non-negatively.
-As a consequence, it can meet $D_1$ at most once.
+We take $J_0 \in \mathcal{J}(V)$ to be any almost complex structure preserving $E$.
+To prove (B3) and in particular Equation \eqref{eq: compactness}, let $B_1$ be such a homology class.
+Note that any sphere meeting $\hat{D}_2$ with multiplicity 1 must intersect $E$ non-negatively.
+As a consequence, it can meet $\hat{D}_1$ at most once.
 It must therefore have non-negative weighted intersection with the remaining divisors and thus the total area of this sphere is either $1-\epsilon_Z$ or $1$.
 The latter case is impossible as spheres in class $B_1$ have area $1-\epsilon_Z$.